venkatpselvam1/CSharphNamespaces/README.md

       Pre and Post order start or end with root.
 Inorder starts with left.
   BFS
     finish all the elements in one level before go to next level

+ # Tree Map in JAVA
+  TreeMap is Kind of dictionary data structure, but the keys are stored in sorted order.
+So, if you add any new key, that key will placed in sorted order.
+Also we have method like higherEntry(), lowerEntry() to fetch the before and after nodes for the given value. https://leetcode.com/problems/count-integers-in-intervals/submissions/ This problem is better solved with TreeMap.

+ # LRU cache -> Least Recently Used
+    the cache will have the capacity, once the capacity is reached we remove the least used key from the list.
+For this, we will maintain a double linked list and rmeove and keep the nodes in sorted(orderedw way).
+  When any key is accessed, we move the key to front. so Automatically, remaining key will be moved away to tail making it easier to remove.